Alconbury Driving Centre Blog

 Luminus Drives the Way Forward

-Fifty tradesmen from Luminus Group have passed the Safe and Fuel Efficient Driving (SAFED) training programme with flying colours.
+More than fifty tradesmen from Luminus Group have passed the Safe and Fuel Efficient Driving (SAFED) training programme with flying colours.
 Completing the SAFED driver training course is especially important as Luminus deals with more than 30,000 customers and 7,000 homes with a commitment to the highest quality customer care.
 Luminus has a substantial fleet of different types of vehicles and ninety-six drivers working within and serving residents of the local community.
-The remainder of the drivers will have been trained by the end of July.
+Their entire fleet of drivers have been trained and tis is now an ongoing process for all new employees.

 Luminus also has an environmental policy, which considers how to reduce the environmental impact of all activities, and investigates and adopts examples of environmental best practice wherever possible.

-By going through the SAFED driver training course Luminus tradesmen learn how to drive more safely, with less stress and a greater degree of fuel efficiency.
+By going through the SAFED driver training course Luminus tradesmen learn:-

 “I found the advice from the trainer was very useful, I was surprised at how much difference was made to the fuel consumption by making just a few changes to the way I drove.
 I will be using this advice when I am driving my own car,”